Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Linergy Manufacturing Inc. was found guilty of a violation of the Ontario ‘Industrial’ regulation 851/90, section 76 which states,
+Linergy Manufacturing Inc. was found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90, section 76 which states,

 “Where the starting of a machine, transmission machinery, device or thing may endanger the safety of a worker,